Question

 1. Short lifespan

-In the laboratory condition, C. elegans lives for 2 to 3 weeks.
-Also, it manifests behavioral changes within a week after egg laying.
+In the laboratory, C. elegans lives for 2 to 3 weeks and manifests behavioral changes within a week of egg laying.

 2. Population analysis